PrismSixt33n/Userscripts/README.md

 Adjusts the width of the main panel on BTN, for use when using the BTN Future CSS on a widescreen setup.

-BTNParentalGuidanceScript.js
+BTNParentalGuidanceScript.js - (Requires TMDB API Key)
 ------------------------------
 Brings IMDBs Parental guidance notes too BTNs show pages.
-(Requires TMDB API Key)

 PTPAgeRatingLogos.js
 ------------------------------
 Swaps the text cetification tag for a image logo on PassThePopcorn.

-PTPFanartTVAPIAdditions.js
+PTPFanartTVAPIAdditions.js - (Requires TMDB & Fanart.TV API Key's)
 ------------------------------
 Uses the TMDB & FanartTV APIS to add additional artwork to the PassThePopcorn Movie pages.

-PTPTMDBHelper.js
+PTPTMDBHelper.js - (Requires TMDB API Key)
 ------------------------------
 Adds a lot of functionality to PassThePopcorns movie pages including